Akter8/rts-cycle-conserving-rm/README.md

 * [ ] Make the driver module and function to have only 20 lines of code at max.
 * [ ] Convert README.md to README.txt before submission.
 * [ ] Rename the tar file of the program to the group number.

-## Things to bear in mind

-* Call the scheduler only when there is a decision point-- arrival or termination.
-* Schedule till min(3 * hyperperiod, first in-phase time + hyperperiod).
-* Only periodic jobs execute.
-They execute for 50-100% of the wcet.
-* Implicit deadlines for jobs.
-* Output: response times (min, max, avg), response time jitters (relative and absolute), execution times (min, max, avg), waiting times (min, max, avg).

 ## Description of Files